KevinFlanagan7/PP5-Golf-Shop/README.md

 - A My Account dropdown menu to give the user the option to register an account or login if already registered.

-- A cart icon which links to the cart page and updates total when products are.
+- A cart icon which links to the cart page and updates total when products are added.

 <br>